CodingItWrong/user-modifiable-software/hypercard/motivation.md

 (BAPH 1:06:19)

 This kind of language was adopted by the HyperCard community as well.
-You can see this consistently throughout the xTalk Interviews, as interviewees define HyperCard as (emphasis mine):
+You can see this consistently throughout The xTalk Interviews, as interviewees define HyperCard as (emphasis mine):

 - "*Authoring* system for *the rest of us*."
 (Farmer)
 - "HyperCard was a tool for the Mac that gave *non-programmers* the opportunity to *bring their own visions to life*."
 (Freedman)
 - "Programming for *the rest of us*."
 (DeVoto)
-- "OpenXION: It's a scripting language that *enables* *ordinary people* to *do extraordinary things*."
+- In describing OpenXION, a project inspired by HyperCard: "*enables* *ordinary people* to *do extraordinary things*."
 (Bettencourt)